On light cone bounds for Markov quantum open systems: Inequalities for normal and completely positive maps

-\end{corollary} Before proceeding to the proofs of other results, we establish some useful property of completely positive maps. \begin{lemma} Let $\beta$ be a linear, completely positive map on $\mathcal S_1$.
+\end{corollary} Below, we use the following property of completely positive maps.} \begin{lemma} Let $\beta$ be a linear, completely positive map on $\mathcal S_1$.
 Then for any bounded operators $A$, $B$, $T$ and $V$ and for all $\rho\in \mathcal S_1^+$, we have

 \end{lemma} \begin{proof} We use that by the unitary dilation theorem (see~\cite{A}, Theorem 6.7), there exists a Hilbert space $\mathcal K$, a density operator $R$ on $\mathcal K$ and a unitary operator $J$ on $\mathcal H\times \mathcal K$ s.t.